-The Compassionate Mind Foundation offers a wealth of resources that empower and inspire our compassionate minds.
+The Compassionate Mind Foundation offers a wealth of resources in compassion-focused therapy that empower and inspire our minds.

-We can learn to access compassion for ourselves and others by using a soothing, rhythmical breath to turn off or tone down our threat system whilst having mindful awareness.
+We can develop mindfulness and compassion for ourselves and others by using a soothing, rhythmical breath to turn off or tone down our threat system whilst having mindful awareness.
 Adapted from The Compassionate Mind-Guide to Recovering From Trauma and PTSD by Deborah Lee.